 But then DEATH RACE 2050 came and saved me, Woody Guthrie, and maybe you.
-Not only does it satirize the Idiocracy of the Post-Trump America so trenchantly it feels pulled from tomorrow's headlines, it does so without making me get so angry I start to tremble, feeling my bud pleasure rise.
-In 2050' overall blackly comic post-meta deadpan tone waits a whole box of coping mechanisms.
-I came to it in despair, and in my despair it found fuel for a catharsis, and lo, I was reborn in the bloody joy always there at the core of our fucked-up nation.
+Not only does it satirize the Idiocracy of the Post-Trump America so trenchantly it feels pulled from tomorrow's headlines, it does so without making me get so angry I start to tremble and shake, blood pressure spiking like I just funneled a carload of salted meat.
+In 2050's overall blackly comic post-meta deadpan tone lurks a whole box of coping mechanisms as yet unopened.
+I came to it in despair, and within its brief runnig time found fuel for a catharsis, and lo, I was reborn in the bloody joy that's always there at the core of our fucked-up nation.

 Now I can relax, because I know the truth: no matter if it's the uptight self-righteous co-op crowd or the NASCAR beer-necks running up the sails, our great American craft of madness will find some fertile breeze to blow it.